How I underwent and am undergoing it

 I am lucky to have recuperated as much as I have.

 For the precise illness I suffered (Meningoencephalitis, a Non-Traumatic Brain Injury) very few people recuperate as much as me.
 If I had not gone to hospital it would be very unlikely I would still be here, and if I was, there would be very very little left of me.
 Even those that go to hospital do not always recuperate as much.
-Neuro Fatigue and Sleeping disorders are the most important remains that I carry.
+Neuro Fatigue is the most important remain that I carry.

 It all happened very quickly.
 I returned to Switzerland for the week-end after a few days of work in the Netherlands and was just feeling tired.
 I began to sleep a lot.
 I also began to act strangely, not being able to think like normal.
 After about 4 days the doctors had been called and made the decision to bring me to hospital.